HansselMorales/ProjectsPortfolio/INGENIA 2022 PERFORMANCE/README.md

 After having analyzed the data, the next conclusions were found:

 1. INFRA was the type of service with the most revenue obtained.
 2. INFRA’s quarters-trend is the same as Revenue-per-Quarter’s trend.
-Therefore, there’s solid evidence that the more INFRA services approved, the better level of Revenue-per-Quarter obtained.
+Therefore, there’s solid evidence to aseverate that the more INFRA services approved, the better level of Revenue-per-Quarter obtained.
 3. Vargas was likely the reason why the quarter revenue varies the way it's shown on the Revenue-per-Quarter graphic.